Observation Series

 Beetles and Host Plants

-This topic started due to this particular leaf beetle with a black body and a orange to red wing cases (elytra).
-After making some search, I am quite certain it is called Lilioceris cheni.
-The trigger is actually quite interesting.
-While on a field trip in October 2011, I saw this beetle chewing on the mid-air tuber of air potato (Dioscorea bulbifera).
-With this lead, I launched an Internet search to look for beetle that feed on air potato.
-It turned out that this beetle had been studied in the United States (U.S.) as a potential biological agent to control the invasive air potato vine.
-I have seen other leaf beetles over time but their background story is not as interesting as this one.
+This topic started due to this particular leaf beetle with a black body and an orange to red wing cases (elytra).
+After doing some search in the Internet, I was quite certain its scientific name is Lilioceris cheni.
+The trigger was actually quite interesting.
+While on a field trip in October 2011, I saw this beetle chewing on the tuber of the air potato vine(Dioscorea bulbifera).
+With this lead, I launched an Internet search to look for beetle that feeds on air potato.
+It turned out that this beetle has been studied in the United States (USA) as a potential biological agent to control the spread of the invasive air potato vine.
+I have seen other leaf beetles over time but their background story is not as interesting as this species.

 photo